 -

-You’ll get to participate in and publish OT research aligned with your interests.
+You will have the opportunity to publish research and collaborate with noted professors on grant-funded projects that align with your interests.
 Graduates have investigated topics such as:

 - Aging and health